NNNILabs/NNNILabs.github.io/_posts/2025-06-18-Composite-Integrators.md

 ---
 category: articles
 layout: default
-title: Composite Amplifiers
+title: Composite Integrators
 ---

-# Composite Amplifiers
+# Composite Integrators

 A selection of composite integrators found in various high-resolution bench DMMs is presented in the figure below.